persiangulf-research/hormuz/README.md

 # Hormuz Gambit — Geopolitical & Geoeconomics Research Series

-## Game-theoretic analysis of the 2026 Hormuz crisis and Iran's de-dollarisation strategy.
+## Game-theoretic analysis of the 2026 #IranWar and Iran's de-dollarisation strategy.

 # Introdction to use analyst platform for strategic briefing and event classification